 Our Chaplaincy is here primarily to support and help you if you are in this situation.
 The chaplain will provide pastoral support and will help you to arrange a funeral or memorial service.
 Our organist and choir are available to provide music for these services, helping to make them as fitting a tribute to your loved ones as possible.
 Please do not hesitate to get in touch.

 An expression of our being loved by God in Christ is that we share that love with all others and this is the ‘driving force’ behind the Church’s mission in the world.

-Our Chaplaincy seeks to enable a caring and nurturing community in which we can all feel supported and have the opportunity to grow in Grace.
+The Chaplaincy encourages a caring and nurturing community in which all can feel supported and, knowing that each one of us is loved by God, can grow in grace.
 Pastoral care is therefore not simply about ‘being in need’.
 It is about our on-going commitment to God, expressed in our love for others.

-Jesus said, ‘Love your neighbour as yourself’, (Mark 12:31).
-Of course, this means that we should be open to being cared for ourselves – and recognise our own needs – as much as those around us.
-The Chaplain has a weekly consultation time at 17:30hrs in St Mark’s on a Friday, and is also available at all times on 0039 328 180 4196, for more urgent need.
-Please do not hesitate to get in touch if you – or someone you know – is in difficulty or needs spiritual guidance.
+Jesus said, ‘Love your neighbour as yourself’ (Mark 12:31).
+This means, too, that we ourselves should be open to being cared for, in recognition of our own needs as well as those of others.
+Please do not hesitate to get in touch with a member of the Chaplaincy team if you – or someone you know – is in difficulty or needs spiritual guidance.
 We also offer the Sacrament of Reconciliation (Confession) by arrangement.

 The British Relief Fund can also provide practical help for British nationals who find themselves in difficult circumstances.
 The Chaplain can assess and recommend financial assistance.
 All, and any such enquiries, will be treated in strictest confidence.